“I wish that every human life might be pure transparent freedom.”

 One thing I have learned in life is when one increases transparency others can relate to you and you become real in your own eyes as well as others.

 I found meditation and yoga in my early teens when Iwas studying in the US.
 I started with Zenbuddist studies, followed by two decades of exploring and deeply studying various styles of classical and modern aspects on yoga and meditation in Asia, India and the US.
 I spent many years studying physiology, anatomy, philosophy and spirituality.
-Now settled in the ISHTA yoga lineage I am one of their initiated yogamasters and lead trainers in the 500 hr teacher training program as well as a master teacher in certain specialty trainings, such as ISHTA yinyoga.
+Today I function as a guqestteacher in several trainings and settings as well as I am a senior teacher in the ISHTA yoga lineage as one of their initiated yogamasters and lead trainers in the 500 hr teacher training program as well as a master teacher in certain specialty trainings, such as ISHTA Yinyoga, an approach on yin yoga that I have developed.

 On a regular basis, I help writers with their texts, to think broad and wide, to package a book or article idea as well as just start writing.
 As a mentor I aid my students in whatever they need.
 If is is a yoga teacher, maybe adding an outside eye on their teaching style or sequencing, together finding a more individual line with intention forward for them.